Encouraging Kids to Read

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-If your child doesn’t read on their own, work on encouraging them to do so.
+If your child does not read on their own, work on encouraging them to do so.

 Being able to competently read is one of the biggest advantages that any child can have in this world.
 Reading at or above their grade level will set them on a path for success in the future.
-Reading is used in every part of learning as your child grows, and it’s important that your child is able to keep up and understand what’s going on.
+Reading is used in every part of learning as your child grows, and it is important that your child is able to keep up and understand what is going on.
 Work on reading with your child as they learn and grow.

 Unfortunately, it’s very common that kids don’t want to read.
 These days, there are so many other forms of simple entertainment that your child would rather do something simple and mindless rather than putting their mind to reading.
 Many parents are actually the same way - they’d simply rather look at their phones or mindlessly watch television than pick up a book and engage their mind.